linearblade/m7-js-lib-app-active-tags/docs/usage/BASIC_TAG_SETUP.md

 ## 3) Disabling inline attributes during iteration

-In `examples/test1.html`, some attributes are intentionally disabled during iteration by prefixing a leading `d` on the attribute name, for example:
+During local iteration, attributes can be temporarily disabled by prefixing a leading `d` on the attribute name, for example:

 ```html
 <div